 One of Oregon’s most stable fisheries.
 Drifting down a scenic north coast stream in pursuit of wild steelhead can be one of the most exciting experiences I offer.
-We only book 2 people per guide boat and we’ll fish either the Necanicum, Nehalem, Kilchis, Trask or Nestucca Rivers for wild fish.
+We only book 2 people per guide boat and we’ll fish for wild fish in either the Necanicum, Nehalem, Kilchis, Trask or Nestucca Rivers.
 The Wilson has a mix of wild and hatchery fish available.
 A variety of techniques are used depending on water conditions and 2 to 8 fish days are common!
 Most of the fishing is catch and release except for a chance on the Wilson River for an occasional brute hatchery fish!
 The weather is usually nicer, the fish more aggressive and the crowds are fishing somewhere else this time of year.
 The entire month of March is prime time!
 Target Oregon fishing season is mid-Feb through Apr.
 15th with peak 4 weeks entirely in March

 These early returning salmon don’t spawn until the fall, so they pack their flesh with healthy Omega 3 fat which makes the flavor incredibly unique.
 The Willamette will be a strong option as a good number of fish are forecasted back to the river making for some excellent opportunity for multiple fish days.
 The Columbia River is also a strong option as I will be fishing the scenic Westport area just downstream from Longview.
 340,000 spring chinook are due back to the Columbia and 70% of them are scheduled to be fin-clipped making them “take-home” fish!
 Either way, you will want to be there for this Oregon fishing season from the last week in March through the month of April for peak fishing times!
 Target Oregon fishing season mid-March through April (quota dependent) with peak weeks April 1st – 25th.